minprog/prog-project/info/10 Syllabus.md

 You are expected to:

 - keep track of your progress, bottlenecks and solutions in a process book
-- work at the lab in a team of 5 students who are doing similar projects as you
+- work at the lab in a team of 4 to 5 students who are doing similar projects as you
 - share ideas and knowledge liberally, so as to help other students out with their projects
 - deliver a fully functional application, though possibly limited in options, at the end of the course
 - put all your work, including code and documentation, on GitHub
 - keep a version history of `git` commits of your project that documents daily progress
 - make liberal use of forums, blog posts and other web pages to obtain knowledge needed to implement your application
-- cite, in a section of your project's README, any sources you use
+- cite, in a section of your project's README, and in comments, any sources you use, especially if it concerns code

-Note: the project cannot be done on the basis of existing code, under external supervision and/or in exchange for compensation by third parties, at any time.
+> Note: the project cannot be done 1) on the basis of existing code, 2) under external supervision and/or 3) in exchange for any compensation by third parties, at any time.
 It is, however, possible to do such a project outside of this course.
 Please contact the course's instructor to discuss.

 ## Activies